 • Submit proof of current insurance coverage of at least $100,000

-• Pay $200 registration fee
+• Pay the $200 registration fee

-Contact Info:
+Contact Information

 Secretary of State

-600 E Boulevard Avenue Dept 108
+600 E Boulevard Avenue, Dept 108

-Bismarck ND 58505-0500
+Bismarck, ND 58505-0500

 OHIO